VENUS-x/VENUS/README.md

 # VENUS
-dataset
+A dataset.

-Since the video file is too large, we uploaded the original data of lip feature points extracted from the video frame.
+Since the video file is too large, we uploaded the original data of lip feature points extracted from the video frames.